OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 git submodule update --init --recursive
 ~~~

-Another useful tool is ios-deploy [10]

-You'll also need FridaGadget.dylib:
+To follow the examples below, you also need FridaGadget.dylib:

 ~~~
 $ curl -O https://build.frida.re/frida/ios/lib/FridaGadget.dylib
 ~~~

-We'll also be using some standard tools that come with OS X and Xcode (make sure you have the Xcode command line developer tools installed).
+Besides the tools listed above, we'll be using standard tools that come with OS X and Xcode (make sure you have the Xcode command line developer tools installed).

 ##### Patching, Repackaging and Re-Signing

 Time to get serious!
-As you already now, IPA files are actually ZIP archives, so feel free to use any zip tool to unpack the archive.
-Then, copy  FridaGadget.dylib into the app directory, and add the load command to "UnCrackable Level 1" using optool.
+As you already now, IPA files are actually ZIP archives, so use any zip tool to unpack the archive.
+Then, copy FridaGadget.dylib into the app directory, and add a load command to the "UnCrackable Level 1" binary using optool.

 ~~~
 $ unzip UnCrackable_Level1.ipa